Victory Capital Management Inc. Sells 21,503 Shares of Brookdale Senior Living Inc. (NYSE:BKD)

-Victory Capital Management Inc. decreased its holdings in Brookdale Senior Living Inc. (NYSE:BKD – Get Rating) by 0.6% during the 4th quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+Victory Capital Management Inc. lowered its position in shares of Brookdale Senior Living Inc. (NYSE:BKD – Get Rating) by 0.6% during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The firm owned 3,298,740 shares of the company’s stock after selling 21,503 shares during the period.
-Victory Capital Management Inc. owned about 1.78% of Brookdale Senior Living worth $17,022,000 at the end of the most recent quarter.
+Victory Capital Management Inc. owned 1.78% of Brookdale Senior Living worth $17,022,000 as of its most recent filing with the Securities and Exchange Commission.

-Other large investors have also added to or reduced their stakes in the company.
-Mackenzie Financial Corp bought a new stake in Brookdale Senior Living in the third quarter valued at approximately $69,000.
-National Bank of Canada FI bought a new stake in Brookdale Senior Living in the fourth quarter valued at approximately $134,000.
-Mercer Global Advisors Inc. ADV bought a new stake in Brookdale Senior Living in the third quarter valued at approximately $164,000.
-Teacher Retirement System of Texas raised its stake in Brookdale Senior Living by 28.5% in the third quarter.
-Teacher Retirement System of Texas now owns 29,568 shares of the company’s stock valued at $186,000 after buying an additional 6,557 shares during the period.
-Finally, LPL Financial LLC raised its stake in Brookdale Senior Living by 124.3% in the third quarter.
-LPL Financial LLC now owns 33,040 shares of the company’s stock valued at $208,000 after buying an additional 18,307 shares during the period.
-Hedge funds and other institutional investors own 99.36% of the company’s stock.
+Several other hedge funds and other institutional investors have also recently made changes to their positions in the company.
+Envestnet Asset Management Inc. increased its stake in shares of Brookdale Senior Living by 63.6% during the fourth quarter.
+Envestnet Asset Management Inc. now owns 46,900 shares of the company’s stock worth $242,000 after purchasing an additional 18,239 shares during the period.
+Boston Partners bought a new position in shares of Brookdale Senior Living during the fourth quarter worth approximately $2,381,000.
+Virginia Retirement Systems ET AL increased its stake in shares of Brookdale Senior Living by 26.1% during the fourth quarter.
+Virginia Retirement Systems ET AL now owns 38,700 shares of the company’s stock worth $200,000 after purchasing an additional 8,000 shares during the period.
+Qube Research & Technologies Ltd increased its stake in shares of Brookdale Senior Living by 1,704.4% during the fourth quarter.
+Qube Research & Technologies Ltd now owns 221,436 shares of the company’s stock worth $1,143,000 after purchasing an additional 209,164 shares during the period.
+Finally, Allspring Global Investments Holdings LLC bought a new position in shares of Brookdale Senior Living during the fourth quarter worth approximately $3,539,000.
+Institutional investors own 99.36% of the company’s stock.

 A number of brokerages have recently weighed in on BKD.
 Zacks Investment Research upgraded Brookdale Senior Living from a “strong sell” rating to a “hold” rating in a research note on Tuesday, March 1st.
-StockNews.com upgraded Brookdale Senior Living from a “sell” rating to a “hold” rating in a research note on Tuesday, April 26th.
-Three equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
-Based on data from MarketBeat, the stock has a consensus rating of “Hold” and a consensus price target of $10.00.
+StockNews.com raised Brookdale Senior Living from a “sell” rating to a “hold” rating in a research report on Tuesday, April 26th.
+Three analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+According to MarketBeat, Brookdale Senior Living presently has a consensus rating of “Hold” and a consensus price target of $10.00.

 Brookdale Senior Living (NYSE:BKD – Get Rating) last issued its quarterly earnings results on Monday, February 14th.
 The company reported ($0.44) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.40) by ($0.04).
 The company had revenue of $643.87 million for the quarter, compared to analyst estimates of $646.96 million.
 Brookdale Senior Living had a negative return on equity of 46.65% and a negative net margin of 3.60%.
 During the same period in the prior year, the company earned ($0.17) EPS.
-Analysts forecast that Brookdale Senior Living Inc. will post -0.98 EPS for the current year.
+On average, sell-side analysts anticipate that Brookdale Senior Living Inc. will post -0.98 EPS for the current fiscal year.

 About Brookdale Senior Living (Get Rating)